Estimation and Inference in Distributional Reinforcement Learning: Numerical Simulations

 \subsection{Finite-sample Convergence Performance}

-We first investigate the finite-sample convergence performances of empirical distributional dynamic programming and verify our non-asymptotic results.
-We perform the simulations in randomly-generated tabular MDPs with $|\gS|=5$, $|\gA|=2$ and $\gamma\in\brc{0.7,0.8,0.9,0.97}$.
-WLOG, we always use the first state $s_1$ as the initial state.
-The reward distribution is chosen to be truncated gaussians.
-Specifically, $\gP_{R}(\cdot\mid s,a)$ is set to be $\normal(l_{s,a},0.1)$ truncated to $[0,1]$, with the location parameter $l_{s,a}$ randomly determined.
-The dataset we use to form the estimator $\hat\eta_n^\pi$ is obtained via a generative model with $n\in\brc{10, 100, 1000, 10000}$.
-We repeat the estimation process for $100$ times and report the averaged results.
+We investigate the finite-sample convergence performances of empirical distributional dynamic programming and verify our non-asymptotic results.
+The simulation environments remain the same as in the last section.
+And we try more choices of $\gamma$.
+Specifically, we try $\gamma\in\brc{0.7,0.8,0.9,0.97}$.
+And we also try more choices of $n$.
+Specifically, we try $n\in\brc{10, 100, 1000, 10000}$.
+We repeat the estimation process for $100$ times and report the averaged errors.
 The numerical results are displayed in figures listed as follows.

 In Figure~\ref{fig:DPProcessWDis}-\ref{fig:DPProcessTVDis}, we show the convergence performance of empirical distributional dynamic programming measured by $W_1$ metric, \KS\ distance and \TV\ distance, respectively.
 Note that in all cases the convergence consists of two phases.
-In the first phase, the dynamic programming algorithm does not converge and we may observe a linear convergence rate depicted in Proposition~\ref{Proposition_value_iteration_Wp}, \ref{Proposition_value_iteration_KS}, and \ref{Proposition_value_iteration_TV}.
+In the first phase, the dynamic programming algorithm does not converge and we may observe a linear convergence rate.
 In the second phase, the error terms are dominated by the statistical error, \ie~$W_1(\hat\eta_n^\pi(s_1),\eta^\pi(s_1))$, $\KS(\hat\eta_n^\pi(s_1),\eta^\pi(s_1))$ or $\TV(\hat\eta_n^\pi(s_1),\eta^\pi(s_1))$, which exhibits strong correlations with $n$ and $1/(1-\gamma)$.

 We also try to examine how the error terms $W_1(\hat\eta_n^\pi(s_1),\eta^\pi(s_1))$, $\KS(\hat\eta_n^\pi(s_1),\eta^\pi(s_1))$ or $\TV(\hat\eta_n^\pi(s_1),\eta^\pi(s_1))$ change as $n$ scales up.
 In Figure~\ref{fig:WDisVSn}-\ref{fig:TVDisVSn}, we may verify that for all cases, the convergence rates are indeed of the typical $n^{-\frac{1}{2}}$ order as described in Theorem~\ref{Theorem_bound_of_Wdist}, $\ref{Theorem_bound_of_KS}$ and \ref{Theorem_bound_of_TV}.